Dying Machines

-Dying Machines is the creation of New Orleans multi-instrumentalist and producer Thomas Buschbach (born June 13, 1978).
-Dying Machines combines droning guitars with classical instrumentation into cinematic music that is similar in style to Hans Zimmer, Stars of the Lid, Arvo Pärt and John Murphy, all of whom have been cited as influences on Dying Machines' style.
+Dying Machines is an American neoclassical ambient band formed in New Orleans, Louisiana, in 2011 by Thomas Buschbach.

+Citing influences including Hans Zimmer, Stars of the Lid, Arvo Pärt and John Murphy, Dying Machines combines effects-laden guitars with classical instrumentation to create an emotional blend of ambient, orchestral, film music, and post-rock.

 Dying Machines is currently signed to Mush Records, who released Nicht Sprechen and What I Have Not Forgotten in 2012 and 2013 respectively.
 Both EPs were critically well-received despite the relative obscurity of the genre.